 If I’m completely honest with you, I hate Father’s Day…with a passion.

 I don’t have a dad.
 Never did.
 Before I was born, my dad left my mom.
 So growing up, it was just me and my mom.
 I didn’t grow up around a lot of men.
-My ex-husband, to whom I was married 14 years, was an okay dad.
+My ex-husband was an okay dad.
 Nothing really to write home about, but not bad.

 He occasionally spent time doing activities with his kids.
 But now that he’s gone (he asked me to give up God or he’d leave; I chose God, he left), he never spends time with them.
 Ever.
 He doesn’t call them, doesn’t write, doesn’t visit.
 There is absolutely 0% communication or effort on his part with them.
 He has his own life now with several other kids and that’s fine.
 That’s his choice.